Could you or your child benefit from Child & Family Counseling? Unexpected events in life can rock the emotional foundation of our homes.

 - Building self regulation, coping strategies and problem solving skills

-For over 11 years, I’ve been working with families at CDI and the positive results we witness from including parents and children together really is remarkable.
+For many years, I’ve been working with families at CDI and the positive results we witness from including parents and children together really is remarkable.
 We work with families with a variety of mental health concerns such as anxiety, depression, families experiencing divorce, mothers dealing with postpartum depression, parents learning to understand their child with special needs and more.
 We involve the entire family and believe that parents are important agents in healing.

-– Laura Counts
+– Laura Counts, MA, LMFT